 Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis

 proposed change

-G5: Students will identify Concerns for the addition of Suggestion: Get rid of "The The Road to the Civil War Groups were

-how Maryland was the War of 1812 essential Road to the Civil War" section Change to the "The War concerned about
+G5: Students will identify how Maryland was Concerns for the addition of the War of 1812 essential Suggestion: Get rid of "The Road to the Civil War" section The Road to the Civil War - Change to the "The War Groups were concerned about

 impacted by the War of question are the following: - about the War of 1812 of 1812" or content overload and

-1812 by: • identifying the Is there enough content and Does not fit into the Identify the suggested removing
+1812 by: • identifying the Is there enough content and ■ Does not fit into the Identify the

-causes of the War of 1812. depth of knowledge prior overall purpose of causes and this section or giving
+causes of the War of 1812. depth of knowledge prior overall purpose of causes and suggested removing this section or giving

-exploring how the War learning for fifth grade the course consequences of LEAs discretion to
+• exploring how the War learning for fifth grade the course consequences of LEAs discretion to

 of 1812 tested the students and teachers in (development of the the War of 1812 include it.

-Constitution, influencing order to teach these constitution, Exploring
+Constitution, influencing order to teach these constitution, Exploring iliciade it.

 the debates that would objectives? - The amount of expansion of the agree with the

 culminate in the Civil War. instructional time and constitution, and revision

-minutes addressing this constitutional
+cammate in the civil trail minutes addressing this constitutional 10131011

 essential question is a challenges)

 concern given the amount of Students learn it in

 allocated social studies 8 th grade

 instructional time for Not sure how to

 elementary classes in answer the essential

 practice - How does this question about the

 essential question allow for War of 1812

 students to connect and Grade 5 has a great

 understand the unit's deal of content to fit

 enduring understanding into a limited amount

 statement? of time.
 Adding

 another major topic

 would be

 burdensome and

 difficult to achieve.

 Allow individual counties to

 make decisions about adding

 in War of 1812 (framework is

 the floor - not the ceiling)

-Current Iteration of proposed change Team 4 Team 3 Team 2 Team 1 Synthesis G5: contrasting the role of slavery in the North and South as it defined their distinct and interdependent economies and culture, including in Maryland.
-No changes No changes Conflicts over Slavery and the Civil war - agree Accepted with no further revisions.
-G5: defining civil rights and their importance for all people to life in the United States.
-(Grade 5, Unit 3) - Concerns of the group are the wording of this objective are not inclusive in using the language "other" and "characteristics"; therefore it is suggested that the language be changed.
-No changes Contesting Defining civil rights and their importance for all people in the United States. (take out "to life") Language generally accepted, though one team requested sensitivity in phrasing related to identity and inclusion.
-G5: analyzing how the government granted or denied freedoms to people based on race, gender, religion, and other characteristics over time. и и No changes No changes Accepted with no further revisions.
+Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis

+proposed change

+G5: contrasting the role of No changes No changes Conflicts over Slavery and Accepted with no

+slavery in the North and the Civil war - agree further revisions.

+South as it defined their

+distinct and

+interdependent economies

+and culture, including in

+Maryland.

+G5: defining civil rights and (Grade 5, Unit 3) - Concerns No changes Contesting Defining Language generally

+their importance for all of the group are the wording civil rights and their accepted, though one

+people to life in the United of this objective are not importance for all people team requested

+States. inclusive in using the in the United States. (take sensitivity in phrasing

+language "other" and out "to life") related to identity and

+"characteristics"; therefore it inclusion.

+is suggested that the

+language be changed.

+G5: analyzing how the шш No changes No changes Accepted with no

+government granted or further revisions.

+denied freedoms to people

+based on race, gender,

+religion, and other

+characteristics over time.